 While in other countries they are falling over you trying to sell you something or lead you down alleyways to a shop and lock you in!
 Just till you buy a carpet!

 I didn’t have to buy a carpet thank goodness.
 This story takes us to the colourful lands of Morocco.
-Over the years I have heard the souk horror stories, still Morocco had this allure and I could already smell the colourful spices with their fruit tones.
+Over the years I have heard the souk horror stories, still, Morocco had this allure and I could already smell the colourful spices with their fruit tones.

 The direct flight from Edinburgh made it so much more accessible.
-The taxi journey, hotel everything was as it should be, don’t get me wrong the hotel was lovely with its lush landscaped gardens and carved detailed panelling.
+The taxi journey, hotel everything was as it should be, don’t get me wrong the hotel was lovely with its lush landscaped gardens and carved detailed paneling.

-I was eager to get to the bazaars to have some retail therapy and of course take some photographs of the colourful spices!
-One gentleman spotted me and asked “Would you like to see lots more colourful spices?”
+I was eager to get to the bazaars to have some retail therapy and of course, take some photographs of the colourful spices!
+One gentleman spotted me and asked, “Would you like to see lots more colourful spices?”
 Well of course I said yes!
-Now having a level head I was well aware what he might be up to but I wanted to give him the benefit of the doubt.
+Now having a level head I was well aware of what he might be up to but I wanted to give him the benefit of the doubt.
 As we walked past the stalls and through the large square, then past more stalls and then through the smaller square, mmm the tourists were now getting thin on the ground.
 As he took an exit down an alleyway, you guessed it!
 We made a sharp retreat!

 I hope you enjoyed reading about some of my traveling adventures.
 X